$\cF$-functional and geodesic stability: Kahler-Ricci soliton and -functional

 Define the integral

-It was proved \cite{TZ3} that $H$ is independent of $G$-invariant metrics in $[\omega_0]$ and $H$ is a concave function in $Lie(G)$ with a unique maximizer $\xi_0\in Lie(G)$ and $\xi_0$ is the imaginary part of the extremal vector field $X$ studied in \cite{Tianzhu02}.
-Then we have, \begin{prop}Let $\omega$ be a $G$-invariant metric, then
+Tian-Zhang-Zhang-Zhu proved that (\cite{TZ3} Section 5) that $H_0(\xi, \omega)$ is independent the choice of $\omega$, and hence it defines a numerical invariant on $Lie(G)$.
+We denote it simply by $H_0(\xi)$ for $\xi \in G$; moreover, Tian-Zhang-Zhang-Zhu proved that $H_0$ is a concave function in $Lie(G)$ with a unique maximizer $\xi_0\in Lie(G)$, where $\xi_0$ is the imaginary part of the extremal vector field $X$.
+The invariant $N_X$ is then defined by

+It is also proved that in \cite{TZ3} that $N_X\geq 0$ and it is zero precisely when $X=0$, or equivalently, the Futaki invariant is zero.

+Suppose we only consider $G$-invariant metrics, then one can easily prove that $H(\omega)\geq N_X$, as a special case of Theorem \ref{T-noninvariant}.
+Since the proof is straightforward, we include the argument here. \begin{prop} Let $\omega$ be a $G$-invariant metric, then

 \end{prop}